bielprze/VN-WGCN/README.md

 ## 📊 Data

 Traffic data originate from Darmstadt, Germany.
+Downloaded using the site https://datenplattform.darmstadt.de/verkehr/apps/opendata/#/.
 The `2024-03-01_35/` folder is named after its start date (March 1, 2024) and contains 35 days of 10-minute interval recordings.
 Each CSV file corresponds to a single crossroads (named by sensor ID, e.g., `A003.csv`, `A007.csv`, `A024.csv`, `A113.csv`, etc.).
 Inside each file, rows represent 10-minute timestamps, with columns for each local sensor’s vehicle count at that crossroads and a `Total` column summing all sensors over each interval.

 ---